lhafkamp/minor-instagram-sockets/README.md

 ```bash
 npm start
 ```
-To start the server on port `4000`
+To start the server.

 ## TODO
 -  [x] getting the oauth to work
 -  [x] saving images to the database
--  [ ] showing individual users from the database
+-  [x] showing individual users from the database
+-  [x] add a judge-system which blurs out bad pictures
+-  [ ] one like per user
 -  [ ] styling
--  [ ] add a judge-system which blurs out bad pictures
--  [ ] proper routing
--  [ ] complete the README

 ## Wishlist
 -  [ ] loading indicator for new images